Kazakh clothing: Headgear

-An aiyr kalpak is a pointed, upturned cap, usually worn by the upper class.
+An aiyr qalpaq is a pointed, upturned cap, usually worn by the upper class.
 The fabric cap is decorated with unique, ornamental patterns to indicate wealth, power and social status.
 A borik is a warm, round cap trimmed with otter, marten or raccoon fur, and a tymaq is a fur hat which covers the ears.

 A kulapara is a hood worn by hunters, shepherds, and herdsmen which attaches to the coat collar.
 For camouflage, hunters wear differently colored kulapara in different seasons: white in winter, green in summer, and yellow in autumn.
 A taqiya is a light, round hat decorated with patterns which include zoomorphic embroidery, flowers, and animal horns.

+A taqiya is a small headwear made from fabrics such as satin, broadcloth, or velvet, sewn using various methods like pleating or embroidery.
+There are also types with thick, soft linings, sometimes filled with thin wool or cotton.
+The taqiya for men comes in both embroidered and plain versions.
+It is sewn with either a four-panel top or a round shape.
+Men traditionally wear the taqiya as an essential headpiece under a larger hat.

+A börik is a traditional headwear with a crown surrounded by fur, worn by both men and women, with similar shapes for both genders.
+In winter, men wear fur headpieces such as sable börik, sable hat, fox hat, and ear-flap börik, while in summer, they wear leather börik, puschpak börik, and light hats.
+Böriks and hats are made from the skins of lambs, sheep, kids, or other animals, and are lined with wool for warmth.
+Winter hats are often decorated with valuable fabrics such as velvet, plush, or satin for added elegance.

-Contemporary References
+Contemporary references

 In 2021, 14-year-old Kazakh Snezhanna Lee, an Aktobe native, won the gold cup and $1 million South Korean won ($851 USD) at the 7th annual International Super Queen Fashion contest in Seoul, South Korea.
 According to The Astana Times, the judges were fond of her traditional Kazakh outfits, among other skills, which led to her winning the prize.